Chemaclass/chemaclass.com/content/blog/2022-12-06-ignoring-scrum-to-get-more-agile.md

 These above are just some of the important meetings you have in any “Scrum Team” nowadays.

-Still, apart from those, you might encounter a lot of additional meetings that pile up, and suddenly your entire working day is gone, and you feel you didn’t produce the value you expected.
+Still, apart from those, you might encounter a lot of additional meetings that pile up, and suddenly your entire working day is gone, and you feel you didn't produce the value you expected.
 Unless your job is being in meetings every time, like coordinating projects and talking to people all the time, it seems something is wrong.

 ### Boring meetings